-Moodle 3.6 is available for download from today, so as usual we’ve taken a look at the most exciting features and improvements in the new release.
-If you’d like a more in depth look at the latest version of Moodle, feel free to contact us for a quick online demonstration.
+As always, If you’d like a more in-depth look at the latest version of Moodle, feel free to contact us for a quick online demonstration.

 Dashboard and Course overview improvements

-In Moodle 3.6, the ability to handle large numbers of courses and activities has been increased.
+In Moodle 3.6, the ability to handle large numbers of courses and activities will be increased.

 Introduction of group messaging

-One-to-one messaging has been a prime feature in Moodle for some time, but with the introduction of 3.6, comes the ability to enable group messaging for a course or any other group formed by a teacher.
+One-to-one messaging has been a prime feature in Moodle for some time, but with the introduction of 3.6, Moodle will come with the ability to enable group messaging for a course or any other group formed by a teacher.

-In line with Moodle’s focus on protecting privacy, users have also been given greater control over who is able to message them.
+In line with Moodle’s focus on protecting privacy, users will also be given greater control over who is able to message them.

 Added privacy features